Film Review: Sinking of Japan (Nippon Chinbotsu)

 Conclusion

 Sinking of Japan is fantastic.
-Don’t be put off by the subtitles, its a great piece of cinema that any disaster fiend will enjoy and it takes the hurt and pain of a natural disaster all the way from the individual right up to just exactly what a country is these days.
+Don’t be put off by the subtitles, it’s a great piece of cinema that any disaster fiend will enjoy and it takes the hurt and pain of a natural disaster all the way from the individual right up to just exactly what a country is these days.
+It also delivers on the title – Japan does sink.
+There are no do-overs.
+There’s no get out clauses.
+Hurrah for that!
 Very highly recommended!